fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 Properties are used to encapsulate data and provide controlled access to the fields of a class.
 Properties use property accessors to read (get) and write (set) the values of fields.
 In C#, properties are defined using the `get` and `set` accessors.

 In this task, you create `FirstName` and `LastName` properties for the `BankCustomer` class using `get` and `set` property accessors.
-The `get` and `set` accessors provide controlled access to the private fields `fName` and `lName`.
+The `get` and `set` accessors provide controlled access to the private fields `FirstName` and `LastName`.
 You also update the `Program.cs` file to use the new properties.

 Use the following steps to complete this section of the exercise:

 1. Open the BankCustomer.cs file.

-1. To create a `FirstName` property that accesses the `fName` field, add the following code to the bottom of `BankCustomer` class:
+1. To create a `FirstName` property that accesses the `FirstName` field, add the following code to the bottom of `BankCustomer` class:

     ```csharp

     public string FirstName
     {
-        get { return fName; }
+        get { return FirstName; }
-        set { fName = value; }
+        set { FirstName = value; }
     }

     ```

-    The `FirstName` property is used to encapsulate the private field `fName` and provides controlled access to it.
+    The `FirstName` property is used to encapsulate the private field `FirstName` and provides controlled access to it.

     The `public` keyword indicates that the `FirstName` property is accessible from outside the class, meaning other classes and code can read and modify this property.
 The property is of type `string`, which means it holds text data.

     The property has two accessors: `get` and `set`.
-The `get` accessor is used to retrieve the value of the private field `fName`.
-When the property is accessed, the `get` accessor returns the current value of `fName`.
+The `get` accessor is used to retrieve the value of the private field `FirstName`.
+When the property is accessed, the `get` accessor returns the current value of `FirstName`.

-    The `set` accessor is used to assign a new value to the private field `fName`.
+    The `set` accessor is used to assign a new value to the private field `FirstName`.
 The keyword `value` represents the value being assigned to the property.
-When a new value is assigned to `FirstName`, the `set` accessor sets `fName` to this new value.
+When a new value is assigned to `FirstName`, the `set` accessor sets `FirstName` to this new value.

-1. To create a `LastName` property that accesses the `lName` field, add the following code to the bottom of the `BankCustomer` class:
+1. To create a `LastName` property that accesses the `LastName` field, add the following code to the bottom of the `BankCustomer` class:

     ```csharp

     public string LastName
     {
-        get { return lName; }
+        get { return LastName; }
-        set { lName = value; }
+        set { LastName = value; }
     }

     ```

     The `LastName` property works the same way as the `FirstName` property.
-It encapsulates the private field `lName` and provides controlled access to it.
+It encapsulates the private field `LastName` and provides controlled access to it.

 1. Open the Program.cs file.